Find strawberry industry information, publications, industry contacts and more

 It is linked to projects Facilitating the development of the Australian strawberry industry – sub-tropical regional delivery (BS15003) and Facilitating the development of the Australian strawberry industry – temperate regional delivery (BS15004).

 Combined, the development program is geared towards improving knowledge and skills, and supporting practice change to ensure the profitability and sustainability of the industry.

 Improved management of charcoal rot of strawberry

 Order a Final Report

-If you would like to speak to someone about the SIP, please call Hort Innovation's strawberry Relationship Manager, Bradley Mills on 0408 635 465 or Fund Manager, Stuart Burgess on 0417 536 300.
+If you have any questions about the development process of the SIP, please contact Hort Innovation's strawberry Relationship Manager, Bradley Mills, by phone on 0408 635 465 or email@example.com.

 Completed consultation workshops

 |Strawberry||Melbourne, VIC||March 1 and 2, 2017|

 The Strategic Investment Advisory Panel for the strawberry industry has been appointed.
 For further information, please refer to the media release and the Frequently Asked Questions (FAQs).

 |Mark Conroy||Driscolls Australia||VIC|